 Each entry in the DHCP snooping binding database includes the MAC address of the host, the leased IP address, the lease time, the binding type, and the VLAN number and interface information associated with the host.

 •DHCP snooping validates incoming messages received from untrusted sources and filters out invalid messages.

-•DHCP snooping Builds, maintains and stores information about untrusted hosts these includes their IP-MAC address binding, the lease time for the IP address, type of binding, VLAN name, and interface for each host.
+•DHCP snooping Builds maintains and stores information about untrusted hosts these include their IP-MAC address binding, the lease time for the IP address, type of binding, VLAN name, and interface for each host.

 All these information are extracted, maintained and stored in the DHCP snooping binding database to be validated.